YawnBear/imaginehack2026/PRD.md

 2. The rule engine creates an idle VM finding.
 3. The cost and energy agents estimate monthly savings and carbon reduction.
 4. The workflow impact agent checks application tags and project ownership.
-5. The DevOps Engineer reviews the finding and routes it to an application owner if needed.
+5. The DevOps Engineer reviews the finding when DevOps is the assigned demo role.
-6. No shutdown action is marked complete until the required approval is recorded.
+6. No shutdown action is marked complete until the required demo approval is recorded.

 ### Journey C: Application Owner Validates Impact